 This report summarizes data collected during spawning surveys and an assessment of the Sandy hatchery program pertaining to spring Chinook salmon.
-We report on the following selection of performance standards and monitoring requirements from the 2012 HGMP.
+We report on the following selection of performance standards and monitoring requirements from the Hatchery Genetics Management Plan for the Sandy River basin.
 Those activities or analyses in bold italics are ongoing and will be reported later as noted.

-- 1. Reduce stray of hatchery spring Chinook in the upper Sandy River (above the confluence of the upper Sandy and Salmon rivers) through construction of off-station acclimation ponds, weirs/traps, and other stray reduction measures. - 2.
-Performance standard for a three year running average pHOS is of 0.10 of the spawning population in spring Chinook salmon. - 3.
-ODFW will monitor the presence of hatchery fish on the spawning grounds to verify compliance with this standard.
-Final estimates of 2014 pHOS, and the running average, will be reported March, 2015 once otolith analysis is complete. - 4.
+- 1. Reduce straying of hatchery spring Chinook in the upper Sandy River (above the confluence of the upper Sandy and Salmon rivers) through construction of off-station acclimation ponds, weirs/traps, and other stray reduction measures. - 2.
+Performance standard for a three-year running average pHOS is of 0.10 of the spawning population in spring Chinook salmon. - 3.
+ODFW will monitor the presence of hatchery fish on the spawning grounds to verify compliance with this standard. - 4.
 Complete census conducted by ODFW, across the Sandy Basin, of the location, number, and timing of naturally spawning hatchery fish. - 5.
-Life history characteristics of hatchery origin and wild spring Chinook will be monitored through analysis of hatchery returns (run timing and age composition), spawning ground surveys, and juvenile outmigrants.
-Age composition will be reported May 2015 following otolith analysis and aging of scales collected from known wild fish. - 6.
-Determine distribution and spawning success of naturally produced spring Chinook salmon.
+Life-history characteristics of hatchery origin and wild spring Chinook will be monitored through analysis of hatchery returns (run timing and age composition), spawning ground surveys, and juvenile outmigrants. - 6.
+Determine distribution and spawning success of naturally-produced spring Chinook salmon.
 Assessment of productivity is long-term because of the generational overlap in returning adults; some analyses require age composition data to assess brood year returns and adult-to-adult survival (see #5). - 7.
 Monitor the number of mortalities in all adult collection facilities and on spawning grounds for each species to assess the potential effect of trap operation, with an emphasis on prespawn mortality in the naturally produced population. - 8.
 Monitor changes in spawning distribution and estimate prespawn mortality.